 It offers rooms with street views or canyon views, so if a view of the Grand Canyon is important to you, ask for a “canyon-side room” when you book at Thunderbird Lodge.
 Each room has either a king bed or two queen-sized beds, plus satellite TV.
 There are also ADA-compliant rooms, so ask about availability when you make your reservation at Thunderbird Lodge.
 Read more about Thunderbird Lodge.

 Conveniently located between the historic El Tovar Hotel and Bright Angel Lodge, Kachina Lodge does not have deep-rooted histories like its neighbors down the path.
 But what it lacks in historic depth and charm, it makes up for in location.

 Located a quarter of a mile from the edge of the Grand Canyon, Maswik Lodge consists of a north and south lodge.
 It is nestled in a ponderosa pine forest.
-In 2019-20, Maswik South is undergoing a $30 million renovation slated to finish by summer 2020.
+In 2019-20, Maswik South began undergoing a $30 million renovation project to modernize, and you can start staying in the new rooms June 1, 2022.
 It is the first major lodging improvement to take place in decades at the South Rim.

 Maswik South’s new rooms are in four two-story buildings that feature elevators and stairs to the second floor.
 All standard guest rooms have either two queen-sized beds or one king-sized bed, a mini-refrigerator, air conditioning, a coffee maker and satellite TV.
 Thirty of the new rooms feature kitchenettes for those guests who want to prepare food in their rooms.
 While there is no oven in the kitchenettes, there are two-burner stovetops, plus an apartment-sized refrigerator, which can accommodate more food than just the mini-refrigerators in the stand rooms.
 Read more about Maswik Lodge.

 Can You Spend the Night at the Bottom of the Grand Canyon?